ASKurz/Experimental-design-and-the-GLMM/README.md

 * BAB designs
 * ABAC designs

+A collaborator and I are in the early-stages of a study that will use an encouragement design and will leverage the instrumental variable approach in the analytic strategy.
+Kristoffer Magnusson has [written interesting things](https://rpsychologist.com/therapists-effects-longitudinal) on the perils of ignoring therapist effects.
+I’m open to studies that range from methodically simple to intimidating.

 ## Some of the data types I’d like to explore fitting:

 * approximately-continuous data with the Gaussian and Student-t likelihoods